TriCo Bancshares (NASDAQ:TCBK) Passed Our Checks, And It's About To Pay A US$0.30 Dividend

-TriCo Bancshares's next dividend payment will be US$0.22 per share, and in the last 12 months, the company paid a total of US$0.76 per share.
-Based on the last year's worth of payments, TriCo Bancshares has a trailing yield of 2.5% on the current stock price of $34.97.
-Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-We need to see whether the dividend is covered by earnings and if it's growing.
+The company's next dividend payment will be US$0.30 per share, and in the last 12 months, the company paid a total of US$1.20 per share.
+Calculating the last year's worth of payments shows that TriCo Bancshares has a trailing yield of 2.2% on the current share price of $53.41.
+If you buy this business for its dividend, you should have an idea of whether TriCo Bancshares's dividend is reliable and sustainable.
+That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.

 Have Earnings And Dividends Been Growing?

-Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
-If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-Fortunately for readers, TriCo Bancshares's earnings per share have been growing at 10% a year for the past five years.
+Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
+Fortunately for readers, TriCo Bancshares's earnings per share have been growing at 12% a year for the past five years.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-TriCo Bancshares has delivered 5.4% dividend growth per year on average over the past 10 years.
-It's good to see both earnings and the dividend have improved - although the former has been rising much quicker than the latter, possibly due to the company reinvesting more of its profits in growth.
+TriCo Bancshares has delivered 13% dividend growth per year on average over the past 10 years.
+Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.

 Has TriCo Bancshares got what it takes to maintain its dividend payments?
 When companies are growing rapidly and retaining a majority of the profits within the business, it's usually a sign that reinvesting earnings creates more value than paying dividends to shareholders.
 Perhaps even more importantly - this can sometimes signal management is focused on the long term future of the business.
 Overall, TriCo Bancshares looks like a promising dividend stock in this analysis, and we think it would be worth investigating further.